mihaellaB/interview/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Assignment:
+1. Open app.component and try to connect the submit button, ie show in a console.log the value for the input when you press the button
+2. Use Angular’s *ngFor directive in slot.component.html to display each item’s name, type, and picture from the data input.
+Ensure that the image and name are displayed correctly.
+3. Use the notAdmin pipe to display "Admin" for users with this type and "User is not an admin" for all others.
+Integrate this in slot.component.html to modify how the user type is shown.
+4. Add a button in app.component.html that toggles visibility of only admin types in filteredData.
+Ensure that when toggled, only items with type: 'Admin' are displayed
+5. Extra: Add tests for main-data.service and not-admin pipe
+6. Extra: How this project can be optimized?